etrusci-org/quotes/markdown/quotes.md

 - Be the change that you wish to see in the world.

+## Marcus Aurelius

+- The best revenge is not to be like your enemy.

 ## Maria Cristina Mena

 - The pianokeys are black and white, but they sound like a million colors in your mind.